m19o/Facebook-Sanitizer/README.md

 2. Open `chrome://extensions/` (or `edge://extensions/`)
 3. Enable **Developer mode**
 4. Click **Load unpacked** and select the extension folder
-5. Done — the extension is now active on Facebook
+5. The extension is now active on Facebook

 ## Usage